Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

   + SOAR security solutions can automate low-level, time-consuming, repetitive tasks like opening and closing support tickets, event enrichment, and alert prioritization.
 SOARs can also trigger the automated actions of integrated security tools.

 - SIEM - Security Information & Event Management <br>
+  + SIEM is the core component of any typical Security Operations Center (SOC).
-  + SIEM collects information from internal security tools, aggregate it in a central log, and flag anomalies.
-SIEMs are mainly used to record and manage large volumes of security event data.
+  + SIEM product collects information (raw logs and security alerts) from applications, systems and internal security tools (e.g. IPS/IDS, EDR, AV, WAF, Firewall, Proxy) aggregate it in a central log, and detect anomalies.
+They provide real-time analysis of logs and security alerts.

 - EDR solution - Endpoint Detection & Response solution <br>
   + EDR refers to a category of tools used to detect and investigate threats on endpoints.